Careers with the Office of the Los Angeles City Attorney

 At least one hour on competence issues.

 It is encouraged for attorneys to maintain records of their MCLE credits.
-Please see a Sample MCLE Personal Credit Log.
-(To download)
+Please download a Sample MCLE Personal Credit Log. (link to PDF)

-Attorneys with the office interested in serving as MCLE instructors are directed to complete an MCLE Training Course Proposal form.
+Attorneys with the office interested in serving as MCLE instructors are directed to complete an MCLE Training Course Proposal form. (link to webpage).
 Proposals should be submitted three weeks in advance of the proposed training date.